jheavejimenez/madfi-sponsor-module/README.md

 8. assuming that worked, you have to unpause the lens protocol with `npx hardhat unpause --network localhost`

-9. back in this repo, you can create a profile (make sure to set some ENV variables defined in `tasks/create-profile.js`  by running `npx hardhat create-profile --network docker`. also create another profile for the sponsor by changing the handle and using the signer for `sponsor` (line 24)
+9. back in this repo, you can create a profile (make sure to set some ENV variables defined `.env.template`) by running `npx hardhat create-profile --network docker`. also create another profile for the sponsor by changing the handle and using the signer for `sponsor` (line 24 in `create-profile.ts`)

 10. finally, create a post and attach our deployed `SponsorModule` as the reference module `npx hardhat create-post --network docker`